 “Magic [Johnson], Michael [Jordan], Larry [Bird], uhhh … oooh … wait … Shaq,” said Curry.
 “Let me make sure I got my positions: Magic [at] PG, Michael [at] shooting guard, Larry [at] small forward, and power forward? … Tim Duncan,” the two-time MVP said.

 Steph Curry gives his All-Time starting 5: Magic, Larry Bird, MJ, Shaq & Tim Duncan pic.twitter.com/rzHYjeVROf

 — Chris Montano (@gswchris) January 23, 2020

-Curry refused to name himself at the point guard position, urging Barnes to ask him again once he’s done with his NBA career.
+eH refused to name himself at the point guard position, telling Barnes to ask him again once he’s done with his NBA career.
 It’s interesting to see that he didn’t name LeBron James, one of the most influential players of all time and Curry’s archrival for the past 5 or 6 years.